telu-nlpcourse/course/README.md

 # Timetable
 ## Lectures
 Lectures are held in KU3.09.17 room on Tuesdays, 08:30-11:00.
 Each meeting will contains three sections:

-a.
-Student presentation, 15-30', each student will be given chance to deliver a part of the topic of the week using their own style.
+1. Student presentation, 15-30', each student will be given chance to deliver a part of the topic of the week using their own style.
-b.
-Course material presentation by lecturer, 30-45'.
+2. Course material presentation by lecturer, 30-45'.
-c.
-Hands-on on paper-pencil based exercise or live programming.
+3. Hands-on on paper-pencil based exercise or live programming.

 # Lecture Materials
 ## 1. Lecture 1 - Introduction